chgibb/PHATDocs/docs/docs/latest/circularVisualization.md

 ## Brand New Figure
 Creating a new figure will generate a visualization of just what is inside of its reference file.
 Contigs contained within the reference file will be assigned random colours and scaled according to the total size in nucleotides of the reference.

 By default, a figure's name is "New Figure".
 Hover over the name of the figure in its centre and click on it to rename it.
+The figure name can also be changed by clicking "Figure Options", "Edit Figure Name".

 ![PHAT Name Figure](https://chgibb.github.io//PHATDocs/docs/latest/NameFigure.png)